anthonymobile/njbuswatcher_2020/README.md

 **templates**
 - index:
-    - new look should have a full-width map of moving buses on top
     - tiles should have line #, capsule description, grade, other metrics, and links to reports/schedules
-    - make this a one-page site now with just links to stop pages? or pop-up reports?

 **sysadmin**
 - `Dockerization`: dockerize entire application and its database, using docker-compose [tutorial](https://github.com/stavshamir/docker-tutorial/tree/master/app)